 Jennifer A. Giroux, M.D., built her career in epidemiology as an epidemic intelligence service officer with the Indian Health Service, where she promoted preventive measures to lower the rates of tuberculosis and HIV infection, cervical and breast cancers, and diabetes, among American Indian populations.
-She now works in the Division of Tuberculosis Elimination for the Centers for Disease Control and Prevention.
+She has also worked in the Division of Tuberculosis Elimination for the Centers for Disease Control and Prevention.

 Born in 1962, Jennifer Giroux, a member of the Rosebud Sioux tribe, moved frequently while growing up in South Dakota and Montana.
 From kindergarten through high school, she attended a dozen different schools.
 Without ever thinking of going into medicine, she studied political science at Montana State University in Bozeman and graduated in 1984.
 It was only while traveling through Asia as a young adult that she understood how she could make a difference by becoming a physician.
 "At 22 years old," she remembers, "I realized that, compared to many women from developing countries, as an American my perceived limitations were in my head.
 Following this new awareness, I felt a responsibility to the women of the world to take advantage of opportunities I had as an American."
 When she returned to the United States, she took pre-medicine courses and was later accepted at the University of South Dakota School of Medicine in Vermillion.
 She earned her doctor of medicine degree there in 1996.